Rjesh2006/Q_m_l/Quantum_machine_learning(QML).md/How_Quantum_Computing_Can_Improve_Classical_Machine_Learning.md

 # How Quantum Computing Can Improve Classical Machine Learning

-## 1)Quantum Machine Learning to Solve Linear Algebraic Problems
+## Quantum Machine Learning to Solve Linear Algebraic Problems
 - Quantum computers excel at solving linear algebraic problems, including Fourier Transformation, finding eigenvectors and eigenvalues, and solving linear sets of equations over high-dimensional vector spaces.
 - Algorithms like the Harrow, Hassidim, and Lloyd (HHL) algorithm demonstrate exponential speedup over classical computers in solving these problems.